 -

 Place the egg whites in the metal bowl of a stand mixer fitted with a whisk attachment.
 Beat at a low speed, gradually increasing it to medium.
-With the first small bubbles, start adding sugar.
+Once you see the first small bubbles, start adding sugar.

 -